YosfanEilay/Fix-keyboard-DDDouble-Tyypingg/README.md

 just edit the "Double Typing Fix.ahk" script file.

 ## The Fix Is Not Working On Elevated Programs (Run As Admin Programs)
-If the DDDouble Tyypingg issue persists on elevated programs like cmd and PowerShell, running as administrator, simply execute the "Double Typing Fix.ahk" script as an administrator.
+If the DDDouble Tyypingg issue persists on elevated programs like cmd and PowerShell ISE, running as administrator, simply execute the "Double Typing Fix.ahk" script as an administrator.
 This will resolve the problem, and you will be able to eliminate DDDouble Tyypingg on elevated programs."